DaveSkender/Stock.Indicators/src/_common/ObsoleteV3.md

 - no longer supporting .NET Standard 2.0 for older .NET Framework compatibility.

+### Common breaking changes

+- Quote type (built-in) was changed to `record struct` class type; and its `IQuote` interface `Date` property was widely renamed to `Timestamp`, to avoid a conflict with a C# reserved name.

+- `TQuote` custom quote types now have to be a `struct` type and implement the `IReusableResult` and `IEquality<IQuote>` interfaces, to support chaining and streaming operations.
+The best way to fix is to change your `TQuote` from a regular `class` to a `record struct`.
+See [the Guide](/guide) for more information.

 - &#128681; `IReusableResult.Value` property was changed to non-nullable and returns `double.NaN` instead of `null` for incalculable periods.
 The standard results (e.g. `EmaResult.Ema`) continue to return `null` for incalculable periods.
+This was done to improve internal chaining and streaming performance.

-- Result classes were changes to `record` class types.
-This will only impact rare cases where result classes are used for base inheritance.
+- Indicator return types were changed from `sealed class` to `record struct` types.
+This will only impact people migrating from v1 who were inheriting result classes; as these new types cannot be used as a base class (this was a v2 breaking change).

-- Quote class (built-in) was changed to `record` class type.

-  - `Date` property was widely renamed to `Timestamp` to avoid conflict with C# reserved name.

-- `TQuote` custom quote types now have to be a `struct` type and implement the `IReusableResult` interface, to support streaming operations.
-The simplest way to fix is to change your `TQuote` from a regular `class` to a `record class`.
-See [the Guide](/guide) for more information.
+### Less common breaking changes

-- `BasicData` class was renamed to `BasicResult` for consistency with other return types.
+- Return type for the `Use()` utility method was renamed from `UseResult` to `Reusable` for clarity of its wider purpose.

+- `GetBaseQuote()` indicator and related `BasicData` return types were removed since they are redundant to the `Use()` method and `Reusable` return types, respectively.

 - `SyncSeries()` utility function and related `SyncType` enum were removed.
 These were primarily for internal utility, but were part of the public API since they were useful for custom indicator development.
 Internally, we've refactored indicators to auto-initialize and heal, so they no longer require re-sizing to support explicit warmup periods.

+- `ToTupleCollection<TQuote>()` utility method was deprecated.
+This was available to support custom indicator development, but is no longer needed.
+We've discontinued using Tuples as an interface to chainable indicators that use `IReusableResult` return types.